Comment on page

 }

-Lambdas are turned into anonymous functions in TypeScript, with each argument being marked as
+Lambdas are turned into anonymous functions in TypeScript, with each argument being marked as any.

-.function incrementAges(ages: number[]): number[] {
+function incrementAges(ages: number[]): number[] {

 return List.map(function(age: any) {